jlooper/3-terrarium/2-intro-to-css/.github/pre-lecture-quiz.md

-*A warm-up quiz about HTML*
+*A warm-up quiz about CSS*

 Complete this quiz in class

-1. HTML stands for 'HyperText Mockup Language'
+1. HTML elements must have either a class or an id in order to be styled

 - [ ] [true]
 - [ ] [false]

-2. All HTML tags need both opening and closing tags
+2. CSS stands for 'Complete Style Sheets'

 - [ ] [true]
 - [ ] [false]

-3. Using semantic markup is most important for

-- [ ] [code readability]
+3. CSS can be used to create animations

-- [ ] [screen readers]
+- [ ] [true]
-- [ ] [maintenance]
+- [ ] [false]